bayareawebpro/searchable-resource/README.md

 ### Invokable Queries

-Queries are expressed as invokable classes which contain logic per request field.
-Queries can apply to multiple attributes but should pertain to a single input.
+Queries are expressed as invokable classes that extend the `AbstractQuery` class which contains logic per request field.
+Queries can apply to multiple attributes/columns but should pertain to a single input.

-The following is an example of a generic name query that works on multiple columns and a relationship.
-We extract the most generic term for the overall query then we can use that value to construct the attribute names.
+The following is an example of a generic name query:

 ```php
  <?php declare(strict_types=1);